MA (Literature and Publishing)

 The course is a full-time degree which commences in September and continues until the following August.
-Students take three courses each semester, including a required course in Book History and five courses from a range of options.
+Students take six or seven courses, depending upon ECTS weighting, including a required course in Book History and five or six courses from a range of options.
 A minor dissertation is submitted in August.
 The journal ROPES is published each year by students on the programme.
 The course also includes a weekly speaker series, Publishers on Publishing, in which people working in publishing both in Ireland and abroad discuss their experience in the industry and in which experts in publishing studies and book history discuss trends in the field.
 Students have the option to take a non-assessed course in electronic publishing.

-The programme is based on six modules.
+The programme is based on six or seven modules.
 Courses include:

 Applications and selections